pip-services/pip-services-docs/content/en/python/kafka/_index.md

 no_list: true
 weight: 500
 description: >
- This module contains a set of components for messaging using the Kafka protocol.
+    A set of components for messaging using the Kafka protocol.
 ---

 ### Important points